Arizona Game & Fish Department’s Research Mission

 Address the Department’s programmatic management information needs.

-Our main office is located in Phoenix; however, projects are conducted throughout Arizona.
-Research is conducted in aquatic and terrestrial areas, and provides biometrics support to the Department, based on management information needs identified within the Department.
-Research projects address a wide range of topics and are targeted to provide information to inform management decisions.
+Our main office is located in Phoenix but we conduct projects in aquatic and terrestrial ecosystems throughout Arizona, and provide biometrics support to the Department.
+Research projects address a wide range of topics and are intended to provide information to inform management decisions.
 This information often includes aspects of population dynamics, habitat relations, predator-prey interactions, population monitoring techniques, and the effect of management or development actions.

 Contact information